 March 28, 1970: Grand Ole Opry member Marty Robbins returned to the Opry for the first time since suffering a heart attack in January.
 As usual, he returned as the host of the 11:30 segment.
 Reporter Jerry Thompson, who was there that evening, wrote, "The sound from the jam-packed crowd was deafening.
 They couldn't hear the words to the songs that familiar figure behind the Opry mic was crooning, but there was no mistake.
 Marty Robbins was back where he belonged.
 Midway through the show, Robbins sat at the piano and told the audience, 'I had so many things I was going to say tonight.
 I want to thank all of my friends for their concern and I want to thank God for letting me be there.
 Now, I can't think of anything else to say, so I guess I'll have to sing for you.'
 And sing he did until 12:27 a.m. when the curtain closed amidst repeated shouts of 'more, more, more.'"
 This was one night that Ernest Tubb did not complain about the Midnight Jamboree starting late.

 March 27, 1971: Jan Howard became a member of the Grand Ole Opry.
-While it has been over a year since Jan last appeared on the Opry, Jan will be celebrating her 46th year as an Opry member.
+Jan will be celebrating her 47th year as an Opry member.
 Jan had been appearing on the Opry for several years before becoming an Opry member, and in fact, Opry member Bud Wendall had thought she was already a member.
+Jan is not basically retired from performing, although she has made a couple of visits backstage at the Opry over the past year.
 Finally, let's not forget that Jan's birthday is on March 13 and that Jan is the Opry's oldest female member.

 March 9, 1974: The Grand Ole Opry had its final Saturday night show at the Ryman Auditorium.
 The Opry, which had been at the Ryman since 1943, was scheduled to move to the new Grand Ole Opry House the following weekend.
 Also, this was the final night that Bobby Bare was a member of the Grand Ole Opry, as he quit the cast when the Opry made the move to the new Opry House.
 Also giving up his Opry membership was Tom T Hall, although in Tom's case, he would later rejoin the cast.